 - Severe headache and body ache

-- Pain on the left side of the abdomen
+- Abdominal pain on the left side

 - Cytomegalovirus (CMV).